 In 2014 the Government set out its definition of British Values.
-These values are modelled and consistently reinforced at St Andrew’s in the following ways.
+These values are modelled and consistently reinforced at St Andrew’s in the ways listed below.

 Every child has a voice that is listened to at St Andrew’s through:

-- Offering their opinions within the forums of Class and School House Meeting discussions, via the mouthpieces of their peer-elected Head Boy and Girl and Deputy Head boy and girl, House Captains and Values Champions,
+- Offering their opinions within the forums of Class and School House Meeting discussions, via the mouthpieces of their Year 6 Leadership team, which includes School Captains, House Captains, Spiritual leads, Eco leads, Sport Ambassadors and Librarians

-- Year 6 Worship Leaders and the Faith factory lead Collective Worship and children of all ages independently lead prayer.
+- Year 6 Spiritual Leaders and the Faith factory lead Collective Worship and children of all ages independently lead prayer.